Neue Deutsche Härte: Music

 Previous descriptions of the style of NDH make reference to it being a stylistic crossover of many different subcultures.
-During its first surge in popularity, NDH proved to be a music direction which made use of hard metal and hardcore influences as well as elements of techno with German lyrics.
+During its first surge in popularity, NDH proved to be a music direction which made use of heavy metal and hardcore influences as well as elements of techno with German lyrics.
 According to Martin Büsser, the style is characterised by its visual aesthetic of "searching for the best possible and most marketable midway."
 As a result, NDH incorporates electronic sound and martial rhythm with musical elements of heavy metal, dark metal and oftentimes light amounts of rapping.

 Typical features such as highly technical distorted guitar riffs have been adopted from hard rock and heavy metal and are often modified post recording to add further effect to their sound.
 The guitar riffs are often played in staccato with a monotonous sound and are similar to those of popular modern metal from the 1990s.
 The rhythm focused riffs resemble those of alternative metal and groove metal bands.
 Just like groove metal, NDH bands lean towards mid-tempo riffs, which gain additional rhythm dominance through the use of syncopation.
 Additionally, strong distorted power chords and palm muting are typically incorporated into this style, and distorted and dominating basslines are also commonly used.
 The employment of electronic effects from synthesisers and keyboards are also characteristic of NDH, in which they are used to provide artificial string arrangements, melodic components and loops – both melodic hanger loops and background elements.
 The use of synthesisers and relatively simple rhythms is closely related to 1990s techno.
 The rhythm is occasionally created through the use of drum machines.

 The vocals are mostly performed by men using a deep voice "enunciating every syllable".
-Female vocalists – such as Luci van Org from Übermutter, or Greta Czatlos in some releases from Untoten are rarely represented as lead singers in the genre of NDH.
+Female vocalists – such as Luci van Org from Übermutter, or Greta Czatlos in some releases from Untoten, are rarely represented as lead singers in the genre of NDH.

 The rolled 'R' – popularised by Rammstein – is a frequently occurring feature.
 The vocal melody merges with the backing track and sometimes becomes Sprechgesang.